ory/hydra/docs/install.md

 mhydra   | mtime="2016-05-17T18:09:29Z" level=warning msg="client_secret: ,IvxGt02uNjv1ur9"
 ```

-The system secret is a global secret assigned to every hydra instance.
+The system secret is a global secret assigned to every Hydra instance.
 It is used to encrypt data at rest.
 You can
 set the system secret through the `SYSTEM_SECRET` environment variable.
-When no secret is set, hydra generates one:
+When no secret is set, Hydra generates one:

 ```
 time="2016-05-15T14:56:34Z" level=warning msg="Generated system secret: (.UL_&77zy8/v9<sUsWLKxLwuld?.82B"